MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdUrls.md

 ## <a name="getfinalurl"></a>getFinalUrl
 Gets the ad's final URL.
-This is the URL of the webpage that the user is taken to when they click your ad.
+This is the URL of the webpage that the user is taken to when they click the ad.

 The same override rules apply as elsewhere.
 For example, specifying a keyword's final URL overrides the ad's final URL.